 For many of us, simply doing without our cell phones isn’t an option.
 But that doesn’t mean you can’t take steps to reduce the risk of negative side effects.

 Get into the habit of using either a headset or speakerphone whenever possible.
 Avoid using your phone in crowded areas or while driving unless you absolutely have to.
-And, if you feel that you may be showing signs of electromagnetic sensitivity, consider purchasing a small electromagnetic field dampener for your phone such as the Safe Space Cell Phone Protector.
+And, if you feel that you may be showing signs of electromagnetic sensitivity, consider purchasing a device that dampens EMF from your cell phone.
 Also never talk on your phone when plugged in to a electrical socket as this greatly intensifies the radiation emitted.

 You can also follow these cell phone safety recommendations from Dr. Ronald Herberman, the director of the University of Pittsburgh Cancer Institute.